How to Create a New Discovery or Sensitive Data Scan

 - To continue, select Next.

-Exchange/Exchange Online E-mail Service Provider (Email Targets only)
+Gmail and Exchange/Exchange Online E-mail Service Providers (Email Targets only)

 Procedure: